b-brebion/revert-gait-app/README.md

 #### Content
 Skeleton of the main app with the possibility of creating accounts, logging in.
 The ARKit fonctionalities of the *JointsDetection* file has veend implemented with also the ability to capture and save the JSON file.
+The file is saved localy and can be interpreted by the local web page from the *JSON_Replay* folder.
+There's no interactions with any server.
 #### To be done
 - Responsive design (Only a responsive draft has been done)
 - Front / Visual update